m-trigo/dtc/README.md

 ####Offense and Defense Scores

-Every combat Action a Character can perform is represented as a pair of these values.
+Every Action that a Character can perform in a Turn is represented as a pair of values.
-The pair is collectively referred as “Score values”, where both values are whole numbers that range from 0 to 5.
+The pair is collectively referred as “Score Values”, where both values are whole numbers that range from 0 to 5.

 ####To Hit Score